-State legislatures, local councils, and courts across the country have reacted in different manners to the rise of the sharing and gig economies in an effort to oversee or regulate disruptive technology.
-A critical rule to follow is that any new legal or regulatory requirements should be tailored to the new product, directly tied to an identified harm, limited to gaps in existing coverage, focused on bad actors, and narrowly tailored to avoid conflicts or discrepancies in the law and unintended consequences, and corresponding rules and regulations that apply to legacy providers should be adjusted accordingly to allow for technological neutrality.
+State legislatures, local jurisdictions, and courts across the country have reacted in different manners to the rise of new technologies, artificial intelligence, and the sharing and gig economies in an effort to oversee or regulate disruptive technologies.
+Any new legal or regulatory requirements should be tailored to the new product, directly tied to an identified harm, limited to gaps in existing coverage, focused on bad actors, and narrowly tailored to avoid conflicts or discrepancies in the law and unintended consequences.
+In addition, corresponding rules and regulations that apply to legacy providers should be adjusted accordingly to allow for technological neutrality.
 TechNet will promote policies that encourage the development of entrepreneurship, mobile commerce, and the next wave of innovation in the new economy.
 Establishing an innovation-friendly policy framework is the key to the competitiveness of the technology industry.
-TechNet supports the following:
+The state program supports the following principles:

 Reasonable Statutory and Regulatory Framework